Ash914027/smartHome_mobile_interface_app/README.md

 - genrative ai  🤖

 ## License
-The project does not specify a license, so the default copyright laws apply. 🔒
+The project does not specify a license, so the default copyright laws apply.. 🔒